bitextor/bitextor/README.md

 `user@pc:~$ sudo pip install python-Levenshtein tensorflow keras iso-639 langid nltk regex h5py`

+If you are using Ubuntu 14.04 install tensorflow 1.4.1 because of [breaking change with glibc version in version tensorflow 1.5.0](https://github.com/tensorflow/tensorflow/releases/tag/v1.5.0-rc0):

+`sudo pip install tensorflow==1.4.1`

 Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are more updated.